TheCrittaC/BigBen/README.md

 the bot will fetch a definition for that term from Urban Dictionary.
 If a number is not specified, the bot will fetch the first definition for that term.

+If the phrase ".tell NICK MESSAGE" is said in the channel, the bot will /query the message to the given nick when that nick joins any channel the bot is in or sends a message to any channel the bot is in.

 If kicked, the bot will reconnect after 10 seconds have passed.

 If a message in any channel starts with the bot's nick and ends with '??' (for example,